San-nimona/Demo-Project/README.md

       - Again, don't forget to replace 'yourBranchName' with your branch name.

-8. Create a pull request.
+8. Create a pull request
 9. Code will be reviewed together, as a team.
 -->